C0RD3LL/Portfolio/README.md

 ```
 **Improvements**

 I looked for ways to imporove the code and did it with a simple command provided by the pyfastx package.
 This inspired the benchmarking portion of the portfolio.
-The image below is to display the progression of the idea that was initiated with fqcount.py.
+The image below is to display the progression/improvment of the idea that was initiated with fqcount.py.
 ![alt text](https://github.com/C0RD3LL/Portfolio/blob/main/extra/Screen%20Shot%202022-01-07%20at%205.19.54%20PM.png)